ekdms95/VirtualProtectHookBypass/README.md

 # Credit
 me (Ekdms95)
 and
-I will give some credit to sexyyume
+I will give some credit for sexyyume